Cleric regular: History

 The exact date at which clerics regular appeared in the Church cannot be absolutely determined.
 Regular clerics of some sort, i.e. priests devoted both to the exercise of the ministry and to the practice of the religious life, are found in the earliest days of Christian antiquity.
-Many eminent theologians hold that the clerks regular were founded by Christ Himself.
-In this opinion the Apostles were the first regular clerks, being constituted by Christ ministers par excellence of His Church and called by Him personally to the practice of the counsels of the religious life (cf. Suarez).
+Many eminent theologians hold that the clerics regular were founded by Christ himself.
+In this opinion the Apostles were the first regular clerks, being constituted by Christ ministers par excellence of his Church and called by him personally to the practice of the counsels of the religious life (cf. Suarez).

 From the fact that Augustine of Hippo in the 4th century established in his house a community of priests, leading a religious life, for whom he drew up a rule, he has ordinarily been styled the founder of the regular clerics and canons, and upon his Rule have been built the constitutions of the Canons Regular and an immense number of the religious communities of the Middle Ages, besides those of the clerks regular established in the sixteenth century.
 During the whole medieval period the clerics regular were represented by the regular canons who under the name of the Canons Regular or Black Canons of St. Augustine, the Premonstratensians, (known also as the White Canons or Norbertines), etc., shared with the monks the possession of large abbeys and monasteries all over Europe.